perGENIE/pergenie/pergenie/deploy/README.md

 $ vagrant up
 ```

-Once VM is up, to rollout pergenie application:
+Once VM is up, you can rollout pergenie application by:

 ```
 $ ANSIBLE_TAGS=rollout vagrant provision